qiuqiangkong/audioset_tagging_cnn/README.md

 ```

 ## Fine-tune on new tasks
-First download the pretrained models.
+After downloading the pretrained models.
 Build fine-tuned systems for new tasks is simple!

 ```
 MODEL_TYPE="Transfer_Cnn14"